webonyx/graphql-php/UPGRADE.md

 Returning null from any of these methods will now be treated as valid result.

-### Breaking: TypeConfigDecorator was removed from BuildSchema
-TypeConfigDecorator was used as second argument in `BuildSchema::build()` and `BuildSchema::buildAST()` to enable generated schemas with Unions or Interfaces to be used for resolving.
-This was fixed in a more generalised approach so that the TypeConfigDecorator is not needed anymore and can be removed.

-The concrete Types are now resolved based on the `__typename` field.

 ### Possibly Breaking: AST to array serialization excludes nulls
 Most users won't be affected.
 It *may* affect you only if you do your own manipulations with exported AST.